England's coronavirus hospital death toll rises 765 to 7,248

-The coronavirus death toll in English hospitals rose 765 to 7,248, up from 6,483 day before, The Sun newspaper reported.
+The coronavirus death toll in English hospitals rose 765 to 7,248, the health service said on Thursday.

-NHS England, which supplies the figures each day, did not confirm the numbers and could not explain why the figures had appeared before the official release.
+Of the 765 patients, 43 (aged between 33 and 99) had no known underlying health condition.
+The figures were earlier reported by The Sun newspaper before the official release.
+The National Health Service (NHS) had no immediate explanation how that had come about.

+UK-wide numbers have not yet been released for the latest 24 hours.
+As of 1600 GMT on April 7, the UK's hospital death toll was 7,097.
+Those numbers only show the deaths from COVID-19 in hospitals and the true toll is likely to be much higher due to deaths outside hospitals.
+British scientists advising the government have said the country would be doing well if the total death toll came in below 20,000.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)